rjmatthews62/MooCoder/README.md

 It is a single exe file.
 Unzip to anywhere and just run it.

 ### Release Notes ###
+1.3.1.0 - Got background color working.

-1.3.0 0 - Added support for rgb and x256 colors.
+1.3.0.0 - Added support for rgb and x256 colors.
 Fixed "find" function on main window.

 1.2.0.0 - Added Property Text Editor (Edit->Text Property), shows args in verbs